niyazed/multi-label-classification/README.md

 </p>
 <br>

-> In this project, multi-label classification is applied to predict the genre of a movie using its poster image!
+> In this project, multi-label classification is applied to predict the genre of a movie/tv-series using its poster image!